Malicounda Bambara: Tostan's influence

 Finally, we got to the point where we talked about it frequently together.
-The women decided to speak about the harmful consequences on women's health caused by the practice with their "adopted sisters" [a component of the CEP] as well as with their husbands....
+The women decided to speak about the harmful consequences on women's health caused by the practice with their "adopted sisters" [a component of the CEP] as well as with their husbands...

 They acted out their play in other neighboring communities and decided to bring the women of these communities into their discussion.

 The women participants continued over the following months to discuss the subject on their own, outside the classroom.
 As recounted above by Diop, a curious phenomenon in the form of a methodical, progressive approach to tackling the subject took place: "The discussions were organized in concentric circles.
 The women began them in their class.
 The circle enlarged when their adoptive sisters and spouses were brought into the fold.
 Then, little by little, the circle of knowledge, confidence and courage became bigger."

 During this process, the women approached the local imam for his opinion.
-To their surprise, he informed them that, contrary to their belief, there was no passage in the Koran which supported the practice of FGC.
+To their surprise, he informed them that, contrary to their belief, there was no passage in the Quran which supported the practice of FGC.
 Armed with this information, they continued the discourse using arguments based on their knowledge of the associated health risks, the lack of religious support, and the fact that FGC violates basic human rights such as the right to health and bodily integrity.
 By June 1997, the community collectively made the decision to organize no further FGC ceremonies: from then on, FGC would not be imposed on the daughters of Malicounda Bambara.